 - (2) A relocated building shall comply with wind speed requirements of the new location, using the appropriate wind speed map.
-If the existing building wasmanufactured in compliance with the Standard Building Code (prior to March 1, 2002), the wind speed map of the Standard Building Code shall be applicable.
-If the existing building was manufactured in compliance with the Florida Building Code (on or after March 1, 2002), the wind speed map of the Plorida Building Code (on or after March 1, 2002), the wind speed map of the Florida Building Code (on or after March 1, 2002), the wind speed map of the Florida Building Code (on or after March 1, 2002), the wind speed map of the Plorida Building Code shall be applicable. - (3) A relocated building shall comply with the flood hazard area requirements of the new location, if applicable.

-102.8 Existing mechanical equipment.
+If the existing building was manufactured in compliance with the Standard Building Code (prior to March 1, 2002), the wind speed map of the Standard Building Code shall be applicable.
+If the existing building was manufactured in compliance with the Florida Building Code (on or after March 1, 2002), the wind speed map of the Florida Building Code shall be applicable. - (3) A relocated building shall comply with the flood hazard area requirements of the new location, if applicable. - 102.8 Existing mechanical equipment.
 An agency or local government may not require that existing mechanical equipment located on or above the surface of a roof be installed in compliance with the requirements of the Florida Building Code except during reroofing when the equipment is being replaced or moved and is not in compliance with the provisions of the Florida Building Code relating to roof-mounted mechanical units.